XimengDeng/IST671_Mapping-Chinese-Art-in-the-US/README.md

 4.	**Cypher Notebook**: Contains code that you can implement in an IDE platform like VSCode, or you can copy and paste this code into Neo4j to create a graph database representing the social network of Chinese antiquities dealers, collectors, and institutions.
 This project is ongoing.

+5.	**Chinese Paintings Cataloging Policy and Work Records**: This file provides a metadata schema for cataloging ancient Chinese paintings.
+Note: This was the final assignment for the IST616 Information Resources: Organization and Access course and was developed as a cataloging policy for a hypothetical virtual project.

 contact: xdengg02@gmail.com